SkoolNotes/Taproot/2020BIO101/KBhBIO101StructuresofCarbs.md

 - Polysachride => a polymer of carbohydrates

 ## Basic Monomers
-- Glucose: ring of 6
+- Glucose: ring of 6 carbons

 ## The mer-library